veroleone/csv-bot/README.md

 # 📊 CSV-Bot

-CSV-Bot is a simple Discord bot that exports all members from a server into a CSV file, including information about whether they are a Server Booster and if they have a specific role (e.g., `🏆 | OG's`).
+CSV-Bot is a simple Discord bot that exports only **eligible members** from a server into a CSV file.
+Only members with the **"⭐ | Member"** role are considered (bots are excluded).
+Additionally, if a member is a Server Booster and has the OG role **"🏆 | OG‘s"**, they are listed twice, increasing their chances in giveaways.

 ---

 ## 🚀 Features
-- ✅ Export all server members to a CSV file
+- ✅ Exports eligible server members to a CSV file
-- ✅ Detect Server Boosters
+- ✅ Excludes bots
+- ✅ Only includes members with the **"⭐ | Member"** role
-- ✅ Detect members with a specific role (e.g., `🏆 | OG's`)
+- ✅ Doubles the entry for members who are Server Boosters and have the OG role (**"🏆 | OG‘s"**)
-- ✅ Saves join date and all roles of each member
+- ✅ Saves the Discord name and join date for each member

 ---